 The ongoing Escherichia coli O157:H7 outbreak linked to romaine lettuce grown in the Yuma, Arizona, region has captured the attention of food manufacturers, retailers, and consumers throughout the United States.
 According to the Centers for Disease Control and Prevention (CDC), there have been 121 reported cases of illness and one death linked to this strain in 25 states as of May 2, 2018.
-Whether you’ve already tossed your bag of chopped romaine or ate it before you heard the bad news about the normally healthy culprit, one thing is certain: nobody wants E. coli O157:H7 on their plate!
+Whether you’ve already tossed your bag of chopped romaine or ate it before you heard the bad news about the normally healthy culprit, one thing is certain: nobody wants E. coli O157:H7 on their plates!

 This latest food-borne pathogen outbreak delivered via a household staple may leave consumers wondering if their fresh produce is safe.
 Fortunately, there are steps reputable food manufacturers and retailers can take to ensure consumer safety.